emmo-repo/EMMOntoPy/docs/tools-instructions.md

                         error.
 ```

-See [the documentation of the python api](api_reference/ontopy/excelparser.md) for an through description of the requirements on the Excel workbook.
+See [the documentation of the python api](api_reference/ontopy/excelparser.md) for a thorough description of the requirements on the Excel workbook.

 ### Examples